Duanfang: Life

-Duanfang was actually Han Chinese even though he was under a Manchu banner.
-Some Han Chinese joined Manchu banners directly, instead of joining the separate Han Chinese banners.
-Han Chinese in the Manchu banners became Manchucized.
-The Manchu White Banner were joined by some Zhejiang Han Chinese with the family name Tao who defected to the Manchus towards the end of the Ming dynasty.
+Duanfang was allegedly Han Chinese even though he was under a Manchu banner.
+The Manchu White Banner were joined by some Zhejiang people with the family name Tao.
 Their last name was changed to the Manchu sounding "Tohoro".
 Duanfang was one of their descendants.

 The Manchu bannermen typically used their first/personal name to address themselves and not their last name, while Han bannermen used their last name and first in normal Chinese custom.
 Duanfang followed the Manchu custom.

-Duanfang passed the Imperial Examination in 1882 during the reign of the Guangxu Emperor, and then served as a yuanwailang (員外郎) before being promoted to langzhong (郎中).
-He supported the 1898 Hundred Days' Reform, but when it failed, he was protected by Ronglu and Li Lianying and was not implicated.
+Duanfang passed the Imperial Examination in 1882 and then served as a yuanwailang (員外郎) before being promoted to langzhong (郎中).
+He supported the 1898 Hundred Days' Reform by Guangxu, but when it failed, he was protected by Ronglu and Li Lianying and was not implicated.
 The Qing government established the agriculture, commerce, and trade bureau in Beijing, and Duanfang was placed in charge of the bureau.
 Empress Dowager Cixi awarded Duanfang with an official cap of the third rank.
 Duanfang purchased a batch of animals from Germany for the Beijing Zoo.

-Since then, Duanfang took the post of Shaanxi provincial judge, administrative commissioner, and agent of the Shaanxi governor.
+Since then, Duanfang took the post of Ningpo city and Xi`an city provincial judge, administrative commissioner, and agent of the Shaanxi governor.
 In 1900, after Beijing was occupied by the forces of the Eight-Nation Alliance after the Battle of Beijing, Empress Dowager Cixi and the Guangxu Emperor fled to Shaanxi.
 Duanfang was transferred to a new post as Henan provincial administrative commissioner, and then to governor of Hubei.
 In 1902, Duanfang served as acting Viceroy of Liangjiang, Afterward, he was transferred to a new post as Governor of Hunan.
 In his successive posts, he encouraged students to study abroad, known as an enlightened person, "enthusiastic in experience in foreign and domestic affairs."